-The Public Welfare Foundation supports efforts to ensure fundamental rights and opportunities for people in need.
-We look for carefully defined points where our funds can make a difference in bringing about systemic changes that can improve lives.
+The Public Welfare Foundation supports efforts to advance justice and opportunity for people in need.
+The Foundation looks for strategic points where its funds can make a significant difference and improve lives through policy and system reform.
 We focus on three program areas: Criminal Justice, Juvenile Justice and Workers’ Rights.

 More than two million people are held in American prisons and jails – the largest inmate population in the world.
 The number is growing daily, largely because of harsh federal and state sentencing laws and unnecessary jail detention of people awaiting trial in counties across the country.
 Most significantly, more than 60 percent of the people in prison are now racial and ethnic minorities.
 Locking up increasing numbers of people – disproportionately people of color – at great expense to taxpayers, and later releasing them with little access to rehabilitation and drug treatment services, has not made our streets safe.

 The Foundation’s Criminal Justice Program supports groups working to end over-incarceration of adult offenders in America, with a specific aim to reduce racial disparity.
 In